 Location: Park Hall, Room 280, North Campus

-April 16, Debate: Does evil provide evidence against the
+April 16, Debate: Does evil provide evidence against the existence of God?

 Speaker: Philip Stuart Kitcher of Columbia University specialises in the philosophy of science, the philosophy of biology, the philosophy of mathematics, the philosophy of literature, and, more recently, pragmatism.
 Kitcher is best known outside academia for his work examining creationism and sociobiology.
 His works attempt to connect the questions raised in philosophy of biology and philosophy of mathematics with the central philosophical issues of epistemology, metaphysics, and ethics.
 He has also published papers on John Stuart Mill, Kant and other figures in the history of philosophy.
 Lately he has become interested in John Dewey and a pragmatic approach to philosophical issues.
 He sees pragmatism as providing a unifying and reconstructive approach to traditional philosophy issues.
 He also recently published a book outlining a naturalistic approach to ethics, The Ethical Project (Harvard University Press, 2011).